OlivierSohn/hamazed/BACKLOG.md

+- fix response on collision:
+ Z
+  XZ  <- here we stay one time too long.
+ X

 - Client should keep track of threads creating worlds, and pass a key to the server so that it knows which to cancel, if needed.
 - Server should keep track of world creation tasks to know: